mkurowski-tech/toost-utils/README.md

 A few utils that was helpful for me

-make_string(T ... args)	- making string in place a few primary types
+make_string(T ... args)	- making string in place from values of primary types

 are_same<T ... >	- like is_same but for many types